xypwn/filediver/README.md

 When importing the .glb into blender, you need to change the "Bone Dir" option from "Blender" to "Temperance", or you will see huge spheres for bones.

 ### Thejudsub's Accurate Shader
-.glb models exported from filediver can be imported into Blender with the accurate shader pre-applied, saving lots of manual work finding and applying textures:
+.glb models exported from filediver can be imported into Blender with the accurate shader pre-applied, saving a lot of manual work finding and applying textures:

-(Prerequisites: `Python 3.11.*` must be installed on your system - Blender 4.1-4.3+ only supports specifically Python 3.11)
-1. Ensure you've setup your environment by running `./scripts/setup_environment.ps1` (on Windows) or `bash ./scripts/setup_environment.sh` (on Linux).
-These scripts will verify you have the correct Python version and will install the virtual environment
+1. Download `hd2_accurate_blender_importer.zip` from the Releases tab and unzip it to the same directory filediver is located.
 2. Export a model that uses procedural materials (most armor pieces and weapons do)
-3. Activate the virtual environment with `&./scripts/.venv/Scripts/Activate.ps1` (Windows - powershell), `./scripts/.venv/Scripts/activate.bat` (Windows - cmd), or `source ./scripts/.venv/bin/activate` (Linux - most shells)
-4. Run `python ./scripts/hd2_accurate_blender_importer.py path/to/filediver/exported.glb path/to/output.blend`
+3. Run `./scripts_dist/hd2_accurate_blender_importer/hd2_accurate_blender_importer.exe path/to/filediver/exported.glb path/to/output.blend`
-5. `path/to/output.blend` will be a _**new, completely fresh/overwritten**_ blend file containing the exported models with the shader applied.
+4. `path/to/output.blend` will be a _**new, completely fresh/overwritten**_ blend file containing the exported models with the shader applied.
-6. Run `deactivate` to leave the python virtual environment.

 ## Credits/Links
 This app builds on a lot of work from other people.
 This includes: